 - 7.3 The sensitivity of the forecast is linked primarily to movements in interest rates and in cash balances, both of which can be volatile.
 Interest rates in particular are subject to global external influences over which the Council has no control.
-In terms of interest rates, taking an average forecast investment portfolio of £52m, each 0.1% increase or decrease in investment rates equates to £52k, the revenue impact of which is shared between the HRA and the General Fund. - 7.4 Both interest rates and cash balances will be monitored closely throughout the year and potential impacts on the Council's debt financing budget will be assessed.
+In terms of interest rates, with the forecast average investment portfolio of £64.5m for 2016-17, each 0.1% increase or decrease in investment rates equates to £64.5k, the revenue impact of which is shared between the HRA and the General Fund. - 7.4 Both interest rates and cash balances will be monitored closely throughout the year and potential impacts on the Council's debt financing budget will be assessed.
 Action will be taken as appropriate, within the limits of the TMP Schedules and the treasury strategy, and in line with the Council's risk appetite, to keep negative variations to a minimum.
 Any significant variations will be reported to Cabinet as part of the Council's regular budget monitoring arrangements.